harekrishnarai/one-spoon-jira-script/README.md

-# Jira Automation Scripts for Software Supply Chain Security
+# Jira Automation Scripts

-This repository contains a collection of Python scripts and Jupyter notebooks for automating common Jira tasks related to software supply chain security research and management.
+This repository contains a collection of Python scripts and Jupyter notebooks for automating common Jira tasks related.

 ## Contents